jpmens/mosquitto-auth-plug/README.md

 	$SYS/broker/log/N                        PERMIT
 ```

-The `mysql` back-end will re-connect to the MySQL server when the connection has gone away.
+The `mysql` back-end will re-connect to the MySQL server when the connection has been lost.
 If you wish, you can disable this by configuring:

 ```